15 Donor Management Software Tools You’ll Love in 2026

 Watch Out For: We hear that it’s hard to do much with Salesforce unless you have an IT background, and that the org is so large things move at the speed of molasses.

-8. Best for Nonprofits that are Churches: Tithe.ly
+8. Tithe.ly: Best for Faith-Based Nonprofits or Churches

 When it comes to church donor management software, Tithe.ly is an all-in-one tech stack for churches.
 It offers giving tools, an app, a website, and software to manage donors.
 If you’re a small to mid-size church looking for software to help with mobile and digital giving, you might have met your match.